// API Reference

 Request Timeout (408)

 The request did not complete within the tier's timeout limit.
-Timeouts vary by tier (30 seconds for Free, 300 seconds for CPU/GPU, 1800 seconds for XIM).
+Timeouts vary by tier: the foundational free tier is 30 seconds and the self_hosted tier is 1800 seconds.
+Custom tiers may set any timeout; the active value is visible on the tier configuration in the dashboard.
 Consider using streaming to avoid timeouts on long-running generation, or reduce the max_tokens value.

 Streaming Errors